littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Sublight Commonwealth is similar to the above but less... imperialistic.
 The vassals aren't tributaries but do provide prestige and they have fewer limitations.
 -New megacorp civic Colonial Chartering: +15% research and mining station output, special vassal interactions (ht to Garlic Pudding for inspiration) - intended to replicate the European "colonial companies" of the Early Modern Era.
 -Added new government type "Colonial Charter Board" based on the above civic.
+-Changed Functionary job to produce unity instead of giving empire size penalty reductions, making it more like a mini Clerk/Bureaucrat hybrid (which was its original design idea).

 v4.1 (03-22-22) - Balance Pass 2
 -Citizen Scholar pops produce +2 amenities and +1 research if they have the Utopian Abundance living standard.
 (This is so that it's not strictly worse to be in this job than unemployed.)